 - From the connection setting window, tap on the “No Proxy” and click “Ok”.

 - Open the Google Chrome browser, select “Chrome menu” and then “settings.”
 Now you’ll see the three horizontal lines in top left corner, just click it.

 - From there select and drag down the “Advanced” option and then “System.”
 In system window, click “Open proxy settings.”
 It will open the Internet Properties window, click on the “LAN settings” from it.

 - In these settings check whether the “Automatic Detect Settings” and “Use Proxy server for your LAN” options are unchecked.
 If it is not yet, proceed with this step and click “OK.”

 The instructions for Chrome should be also applicable to Microsoft Edge web browser.

 Method-5: Automatically Remove Redirect Virus with MalwareFox

 The above manual process is tedious to follow.
-You may get lost or if you not follow the steps cautiously you can harm your PC in other ways.
-Here I am telling you an automatic method to remove browser hijackers or redirect malware from your computer completely.
+You may get lost or if not followed cautiously, you can harm your PC in other ways.
+Here is an automatic method to remove browser hijackers or redirect malware from your computer completely.
 MalwareFox is an antimalware that protects you from all kinds of malware including redirect viruses.